OpenCTI-Platform/docs/docs/reference/filters.md

 };
 ```

 - With the `within` operator you should provide exactly 2 strings in `values`: the 'from' and 'to' of the datetime range.
-The values can be either a datetime in UTC format, either a relative date expression in date math format.
+The values can be either a datetime in the ISO 8601 format (and UTC timezone), either a relative date expression in date math format.

 ```ts
 // Example: Reports with publication date within the last year